rowlandcoping/cheese-and-beer/README.md

 ### 4) Site Owner - User Stories

 - Site Identity: The landing page needs to make people feel at home and get across the core values of the site.
-- Clear Pathway:  As soon as the user lands on the site their pathway should be clear and the options they are presented with need to make them stick.
 - Simple, familiar design:  There is no need to re-invent the wheel with this site, in terms of how products are presented, and there are plenty of excellent benchmarks out there.
 - Uncluttered UI: I think it's important that users aren't overwhelmed with menu options, especially on mobile.
 There is no need to overcomplicte a website about cheese (and beer).
+- Clear Pathway:  As soon as the user lands on the site their pathway should be clear and the options they are presented with need to take them towards the site goal (ie sales) as quickly as possible.
 - Engaging sales pathways: Although many features in this area may not form part of the MVP (see developed goals concerning keeping it simple) having novel and simple to use means of engagement, such as (for example) a cheeseboard generator, is key.
 - Regulatory Compliance and Security: As I want this to be a real world application, no features will be implemented that are not compliant with best practice, such as PCI DSS regulations.
 If implemented, things like storing user payment details should be done through Stripe (which presumably takes care of most of this).